laulab-johnshopkins/evade/developer_guide.md

       * Under the `toctree` command, you can add filenames.
 E.g. add `page1` if there is a `page1.rst` file.
 Note that the rst file must have a title for autodoc to include it.q
   * The relative imports in my modules (the `.` in `from .module1 import *`) are needed to get Sphinx to not complain.

+## Preparing For Installation
+* `poetry export --without-hashes -f requirements.txt --output requirements.txt`
+  * I would like to include hashes in requirements.txt.
+This would increase security during software installation.
+However, as described [here](https://github.com/python-poetry/poetry/issues/7122), poetry doesn't create hashes for some libraries.
+This was observed to be an issue for a few SCOOPS dependencies.

 ## Adding Functions To The Code
 Code is listed in `__init__.py`.
 This tells Python where to look for the code.
 If `__init__.py` were blank, then users would need to explicitly import each submodule (`from a_module import a_submodule`).
 Including code in `__init__.py` allows users to import all code by importing the base module.